bayzed123/SmartGenQR.oi/blog-posts/algorithms-and-optimization-full-guide.md

 Steps 9 and 11 are the ones beginners skip most often, and they're arguably the most important two on the list.
 A mathematically optimal solution that ignores a real constraint you forgot to formalize, or that no one can actually implement, isn't a useful answer — it's an elegant answer to a subtly wrong question.

+## A Worked Example: Formulating a Real Problem

+Frameworks click faster with a concrete run-through, so here's a small one, worked all the way to a checked answer.

+A bakery makes two products: sourdough loaves and baguettes.
+Each sourdough loaf needs 2 hours of oven time and 3 units of flour, and earns $8 profit; each baguette needs 1 hour of oven time and 1 unit of flour, and earns $3 profit.
+The bakery has 20 oven-hours and 24 units of flour available today.
+How many of each should it bake?

+Running this through the framework above: the *decision* is how many of each to bake; the *variables* are S (sourdough) and B (baguettes), both non-negative; the *objective* is to maximize 8S + 3B; the *constraints* are 2S + B ≤ 20 (oven capacity) and 3S + B ≤ 24 (flour supply).
+Because you can't bake a fraction of a loaf, S and B have to be whole numbers — which quietly makes this an integer program, not a plain linear one, exactly the distinction covered earlier in this guide.

+For a problem this small, you can *solve* it by checking the corners of the feasible region — the points where constraints intersect.
+Baking only baguettes maxes out at 20 of them ($60 profit); baking only sourdough maxes out at 8 loaves ($64 profit); but baking 4 sourdough loaves and 12 baguettes uses the oven and the flour completely (2×4+12=20, 3×4+12=24) and earns $68 — better than either extreme, and in fact the optimal answer.

+*Validating* it is quick: both constraints are satisfied exactly, and neither variable is negative.
+A one-line *sensitivity* check matters too — if a flour delivery fell a few units short, this exact plan would become infeasible, which is worth knowing before committing the day's schedule to it.
+And the *practical usefulness* check is the one a formula can't answer for you: can the bakery actually sell 12 baguettes and 4 sourdough loaves today, and does it have the staff-hours to bake that specific mix?
+The optimization gives you the best answer to the problem as stated — it's still on you to make sure the problem was stated completely.

+That's the entire discipline this guide has been building toward, worked from a blank page to a checked answer in eleven small steps.

 ## Comparing the Major Optimization Approaches

 | Approach | Main idea | Strength | Limitation | Typical use |